-My weapon of choice is a Canon 5D MkII DSLR (Voigtlander 20mm, Canon 35 & 50mm primes, 70-200mm telephoto zoom).
-I also use a Nikon D300.
-I'm entirely self-taught and so don't have any letters to quote after my name, apart from BALS (Bachelor of Arts Legal Studies) which I tend not to use very much!
+My weapon of choice is a Canon 5DS DSLR (Canon 16-35mm and 70-200mm, along with a 50mm prime).
+I'm entirely self-taught and so don't have any letters to quote after my name, apart from BALS (Bachelor of Arts Legal Studies) which I tend not to use very often!

 I make no apology for specialising in images of the landscape within 40 miles or so of Ullapool.
-I'm happy to leave Glen Coe, Rannoch Moor etc to the thousands of other DSLR users who flock there (but if I see another photo of "that tree" on Rannoch Moor......).
+I'm happy to leave Glen Coe, Rannoch Moor etc to the thousands of other photographers who flock there.
 Since I'm local, it enables me to make the most of the best weather conditions in Wester Ross and Sutherland.
 The light in the northern Highlands from September to April can be superb, and my favourite time is when the days are shortest and coldest - the mountains, glens and lochs come alive in the snow and frost, especially at dawn and dusk.

 I don't use on-camera filters, except Lee solid

 neutral density (to slow things down) and graduated neutral density (to balance the exposure for the sky) and occasionally a polariser (to avoid water reflection).